NCATSTranslator/TACT/PrioritiesSprint1.md

 - Add tags to the information radiator to make clear which ARAs are failing
 - Pull tagged information from the radiator into a spreadsheet grouped by ARA
 - Decide per-team targets (how many failing tests need to be fixed per team) based on information in the spreadsheet
-- ARAs implement fixes to reach targets
+- ARAs implement fixes so that no ARA has more than 100 failing tests or more than 100 tests that do not return results

 # Display Full KL/AT in the UI
 ## Pre-Development